 Hashtags to Identify

 A common thread between successful Instagram accounts is that they like a lot of photos and engage with the Instagram community on a level that is above average.
 But they don’t just sporadically like random photos… they like photos of people that meet their description of potential customers.

 To identify customers with hashtags, you need to spend some time thinking about who that potential customer is.
 Once you have defined who you are talking to, think about what they might post on Instagram.
 What hashtags might they use?

 For me, I offer social media advice to small businesses, so I thought of hashtags like: #photographer, #boutique, #poolbuilder.

-Once you’ve identified potential hashtags to use, start by liking batches of

-    50 photos at a time.
-Give the process a couple of days to see how it grows

-    your followers.
-If you don’t feel like you see an uptick in new followers

-    per day, switch your hashtags until you find one (or a few) that work well
+Once you’ve identified potential hashtags to use, start by liking batches of 50 photos at a time.
+Give the process a couple of days to see how it grows your followers.
+If you don’t feel like you see an uptick in new followers per day, switch your hashtags until you find one (or a few) that work well for you.

-    for you.

-    Use the hashtag strategy worksheet to come up with the best hashtags for
+Use the hashtag strategy worksheet (get it below) to come up with the best hashtags for your business!

-    your business!

 Do you have a set of hashtags that you use when you post photos?
 How many do you usually use?
 Have you thought to use hashtags to find potential customers to interact with?

 Molly Marshall teaches small business owners and online entrepreneurs how to systematically and simply grow a profitable online presence through social media.
 Get your FREE Instagram Strategy Guide now!